 Just as it can be beneficial to rinse dishes whenever you’re done using them, the same goes for recycling.
 Try to rinse recyclable items as soon as you can so that they’ll be easier to clean and less likely to go in the trash as a result.

-You can also add hot soapy water to greasier items, such as mayonnaise jars and dressing bottles so that they can soak as you continue to cook.
+You can also add hot soapy water to greasier items, such as mayonnaise or peanut butter jars and dressing bottles so that they can soak as you continue to cook.

 15. Pace yourself.

 People tend to dislike cleaning up the kitchen or other areas because it can be a time-consuming task.
 However, it doesn’t always have to be that way.
 Sometimes it’s more about learning how to hustle, as it’s common for people to move rather slowly.

 Planning and staying organized as you go about cooking is one way to overcome this issue, but so will moving faster.
 I sometimes even picture myself as though I’m working in a professional kitchen—aiming for efficiency, not sitting idle until I’m caught up as much as I can, and even turning it into a bit of a game.